TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

    It is possible to construct malicious pickle data which will **execute arbitrary code during unpickling**.
-Never unpickle data that could have come from an untrusted source, or that could have been tampered with.
+Never unpickle data that could have come kutoka an untrusted source, or that could have been tampered with.

    Consider signing data with :mod:`hmac` if you need to ensure that it has not been tampered with.